bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-01.md

 - G4 shoots at Lynn, missing, and hides (8 stealth)
 - G5 slashes Lynn (8 hp), disengages and moves
 - G2 continues to flee
-- Dohmnall doesn't see G4, but he does see G5 and fires *magic missile*, killing it (9hp)
+- Dohmnall sees both G4 and G5.
+He targes G5 with a *magic missile*, killing it (9hp)
 - Craiuk spots G4 and hits it with an arrow (5hp)
 - Ethon dashes towards G4

 ### Round 5
 - Lynn dashes towards G4
-- G4 dashes towards the road and hides in some underbrush (14 stealth)
+- G4 dashes towards the road and hides in some underbrush (13 stealth)
 - Dohmnall can't see G4
 - Craiuk spots G4 and puts an arrow through its eye (13hp)

 ### Aftermath

 Everyone regrouped and took a closer look at the horses.